simonmika/egmontmika.com/content/blog/better-than-a-thrill.md

 Exciting is fine, yet, mattering is way more important.
 And still more exciting than a thrill.

-Even in the long run.
+Also in the long run.